 Giant Mountain via Ridge Trail is a 5.2 mile moderately trafficked out and back trail located near Keene Valley, New York that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, camping, and nature trips and is accessible from June until March.
+The trail is primarily used for hiking, camping, and nature trips and is best used from June until March.

 A moderate hike over varied terrain including open rock areas and several false peaks before you reach the summit.
 There are two trails - one slightly longer but less steep and one that is shorter but steeper.
 The views from the summit into the High Peaks region are excellent.
 You can also access Rocky Peak Ridge as part of your day hike - the mileage for this additional hike is not included in this total.